nico-leitz/nico-leitz/README.md

 From 2022 to 2025, I successfully completed my apprenticeship as an IT Specialist for Application Development (*Fachinformatiker für Anwendungsentwicklung*).
 During this time, I built a strong engineering foundation, focusing heavily on the frontend with React and JavaScript, alongside backend development using PHP and various CMS platforms.

 To build upon this foundation and apply my core knowledge to a more modern, highly scalable tech stack, I made the proactive decision to immediately follow up with a comprehensive 12-month Fullstack advanced training at the **Developer Akademie**.
-This strategic step allowed me to seamlessly transfer my existing problem-solving skills into more complex backend architectures, master modern tools, and truly understand the "big picture" of bridging interface and infrastructure.
+This strategic step allowed me to seamlessly transfer my existing problem-solving skills into more complex backend architectures, master modern tools, collaborate effectively in cross-functional developer teams to deliver real-world projects, and truly understand the "big picture" of bridging interface and infrastructure.

 ---